railsgirls/guides.railsgirls.com/_posts/2014-01-30-continuous-travis.markdown

 With a working continuous deployment chain in place you'll enforce Git deployments (everything must be committed to be tested and everything must be tested to be deployed), making collaboration easier and deployment faster.
 So you can focus on making your app even more awesome!

-There are a few great companies sailing the continuous wave, in this guide we'll set up continuous deployment for our Ruby on Rails app from GitHub to anynines, using [Travis-ci](http://about.travis-ci.org/).
+There are a few great companies sailing the continuous wave, in this guide we'll set up continuous deployment for our Ruby on Rails app from GitHub to anynines, using [Travis CI](http://about.travis-ci.org/).

 __COACH__: Talk about the benefits of continuous deployment.

-###Github, Travis CI and anynines
+###GitHub, Travis CI and anynines

-The first thing we need is an app in a Github repository.
+The first thing we need is an app in a GitHub repository.
 And we have just that!
 Next you'll need to make sure you followed the guide on how to deploy your app via anynines until the very last step.

 Then, we need to create a file called `manifest.yml` in the main directory of your app, so we can save some information about the deployment there.
 In your terminal run: